 Ok… I love bulletin boards.
 I do.
 But, maybe it’s more like a love/hate relationship.
 They brighten a room like nothing else can.
 My old room had HUGE bulletin boards.
 It allowed for so much creativity.
 I had a few that I kept the same all year, then I had a few that I would change seasonally.
 This seemed to be a good balance.

 Use Fabric on Your Bulletin Board

 Double the Border

 Don’t be afraid to get creative with layering your border!
 Mix different edges to create a fun look.
-I love straight edged border with a fun scallop!
-Click here to see some of my favorite borders HERE!
+I love straight-edged borders with a fun scallop!
+Click to see some of my favorite borders HERE!

 On to the next hack…

 Never Cut Your Border…EVER!

 Layer Over Top

 - It is best used with same-edged borders.
 If you start with straight, you can only layer on straight.
 Scallop with scallop, etc.

 - You can only layer about 4 borders before your staples start having issues.
 So, umm… don’t try to layer too many borders on top of each other.
 Eventually, you’ll have to clear the borders out and start again, but at least you’re not having to do that every time you change!